 - a.
-A United Nations official or escort chosen by the family should accompany the remains at all times during repatriation to the home country or the country of burial.
-The official or another so designated at the receiving location should formally return the remains to the family; - b.
+A United Nations official or escort chosen by the family or family member should accompany the remains at all times during repatriation to the home country or the country of burial.
+The official or another so designated at the receiving location should formally hand over the remains to the family. - b.
 The United Nations official accompanying the remains should bring the following: - i.
-The personal effects of the deceased (see chapters I, II and IV for details);
+The personal effects of the deceased (see Chapters I, II and IV for details); - ii.

-- ii.
 Original copies of certificates of death, health and embalmment.
 These documents should also be translated into the language used at the point of disembarkation.
-The documents should be faxed to the repatriation location to facilitate speedy government clearance of the coffin on return to the home country; - iii.
-The personal documents of the deceased, including passport, laissez-passer and, where applicable, health card. - c.
-Where applicable, the immediate family of the deceased may accompany the remains during repatriation.
+The documents should be faxed/emailed prior to arrival to the repatriation location to facilitate speedy government clearance of the coffin on return to the home country; - iii.
+The personal documents of the deceased, including national passport, and laissez-passer and, where applicable, health card.